SQL OVER clause allows the use of aggregation without using a group by clause.

-Here we have a sales table named SalesByYear, contains the Sales done by Executive in years.
+Here, we have a sales table named SalesByYear, contains the sales done by executive over the years.

 CREATE TABLE dbo.SalesByYear ( SalesId INT NOT NULL, SalesExecutiveId INT NOT NULL, Year INT NOT NULL, Amount NUMERIC(9,2) ) INSERT INTO dbo.SalesByYear (SalesId, SalesExecutiveId, Year, Amount) VALUES (1, 501, 1989, 1000),(2, 501, 1990, 2000), (3, 501, 2000, 3000),(4, 501, 2001, 4500), (5, 501, 2002, 5000),(6, 501, 2003, 6000), (7, 501, 2004, 3000),(8, 501, 2005, 5500), (9, 501, 2006, 8500),(10, 501, 2007, 9000), (11, 502, 1989, 1550),(12, 502, 1990, 2500), (13, 502, 2000, 34000),(14, 502, 2001, 4510), (15, 502, 2002, 5600),(16, 502, 2003, 6500), (17, 502, 2004, 6000),(18, 502, 2005, 7500), (19, 502, 2006, 8000),(20, 502, 2007, 9600)

-Following statement returns the total sales amount over a trailing 2 year period, so total sales amount for any current year will be Sales Amount for current year including a sum of sales amount for last two year.
+Following statement returns the total sales amount over a trailing 2 year periods, so the total sales amount for any current year will be sales amount for current year including a sum of sales amount for last two years.

 SELECT SalesId, SalesExecutiveId, Year, Amount, SUM(Amount) OVER (PARTITION by SalesExecutiveId ORDER BY [Year] ROWS BETWEEN 2 PRECEDING AND CURRENT ROW) AS Sum_Of_Curr_Prev_TwoRows FROM dbo.SalesByYear ORDER BY SalesExecutiveId, Year